KeboHQ/wp-kebo-code/plugin/readme.txt

 == Description ==

+** Gutenberg Editor Required **

 This plugin contains a code/syntax highlighting Gutenberg block.
-It uses CodeMirror and supports the full range of scripts and languages.
+It uses CodeMirror and supports the full range of [scripts and languages](https://codemirror.net/mode/).
 The highlighting is performed in the editor using CodeMirrors `runMode`, storing the resulting HTML to be used on the frontend.

 == Frequently Asked Questions ==